 From a Small Boat – Kayak, Canoe

 Set up a light rod and reel with a sinker a foot away from a small size 1/0 hook.
 Put a strip of cut bait on the hook, or a dead or live baitfish, or a piece of shrimp.
 Heck, literally anything.
-Flounder are not choosy fish.
-Drift along with the tide and you’ll have a bit in no time if flounder are present.
+Fluke are not choosy fish, they’ll eat just about anything on the bottom dragged through the sand.
+Drift along with the tide and you’ll have a bit in no time if flounder fish are present.

 From the Shore or Pier